almereyda/awesome-starred/README.md

 - [IPCC-WG1/Atlas](https://github.com/IPCC-WG1/Atlas) - Repository supporting the implementation of FAIR principles in the IPCC-WGI Atlas
 - [ashishrana160796/cautious-integration-analysis](https://github.com/ashishrana160796/cautious-integration-analysis) - Some dissection analysis of integration of multiple tools
 - [jupyterhub/mybinder.org-deploy](https://github.com/jupyterhub/mybinder.org-deploy) - Deployment config files for mybinder.org
+- [polynote/polynote](https://github.com/polynote/polynote) - A better notebook for Scala (and more)
 - [sylabs/examples](https://github.com/sylabs/examples) - files and instructions for creating and using example containers from the sylabs.io blog
 - [ian-r-rose/binder-workspace-demo](https://github.com/ian-r-rose/binder-workspace-demo) - A demonstration repository showing how to open JupyterLab with a custom layout on mybinder.org
 - [binder-examples/appmode](https://github.com/binder-examples/appmode) - Creating web applications with Jupyter and Binder